Storm supplies flying off Home Depot shelves

 - Generators

 “We are actually out of water right now, batteries,” Cruz said.
-“We don’t have a large selections.
-Gas cans, generators, we are out of those.”
+“We don’t have a large selection of batteries, but we do have some.
+The gas cans, generators, right now, we are out of those.”

 “I came for gas cans.
 They’re gone,” shopper Barby Falconeri said, “but I came earlier, and I grabbed the last air conditioner.”